arbhutale/Simple-Shell/Readme.md

 an Operating System.
 The lab project is to write a simple shell - myshell - that has the following functions:<br><br>

-cd - change working directory<br>
+mycd - change working directory<br>
-clr - clear the screen<br>
+myclr - clear the screen<br>
-dir - list the contents of the directory<br>
+mydir - list the contents of the directory<br>
-environ - list all the environment string<br>
+myenviron - list all the environment string<br>
-echo - display the diaply followed by a new line<br>
+myecho - display the diaply followed by a new line<br>
-help - display the user manual using the more filter<br>
+myhelp - display the user manual using the more filter<br>
-pause - pause operation of the shell<br>
+mypause - pause operation of the shell<br>
-quit - quit the shell<br><br>
+myquit - quit the shell<br><br>